sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 **Description**

-The following details the actions I performed while navigating the system configuration.
+The following text documents the actions I performed while navigating the system configuration.

 **L4T_End_User_License_Agreement:**

-Select "I accept the terms of these licenses""
+Select "I accept the terms of these licenses"

 **Language:**